GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Preliminaries

 GNNs can be trained under two distinct settings, namely, transductive \cite{model:gcn, wu2020comprehensive, zhou2020graph, zhang2020deep} and inductive \cite{model:sage, model:gat, model:gin, dataset:flickr, xu2018representation, rong2019dropedge}.
-In the transductive setting, the GNN learns from both labeled and unlabeled nodes within a fixed graph during training, subsequently predicting the labels for the unlabeled nodes post-training.
+In the transductive setting, the GNN learns from labeled and unlabeled nodes within a fixed graph during training, subsequently predicting the labels for the unlabeled nodes post-training.
 A significant limitation of this approach is the necessity for retraining the models when new nodes are added to the graph.
-Contrarily, the inductive setting has garnered more popularity \cite{gnn:survey:xie2022self, bilot2023graph} due to its ability to generalize the learned GNN model to previously unseen nodes, thus obviating the need for the time-consuming retraining step when the graph later accrues additional nodes or even subgraphs.
-This feature significantly augments the practicality of graph data analytics in real-world scenarios.
-Therefore in this study, \emph{our focus is solely on the inductive settings}, delving specifically into four commonly used inductive GNN architectures: GAT \cite{model:gat}, GCN \cite{model:gcn}, GIN \cite{model:gin}, and GraphSAGE \cite{model:sage}.
+Contrarily, the inductive setting has garnered more popularity due to its ability to generalize the learned GNN model to previously unseen nodes, making it well-suited for real-life graphs that continually evolve \cite{gnn:survey:xie2022self, bilot2023graph, anil2023inductive, model:sage}.
+In light of this, our research centers exclusively on inductive GNNs, exploring four widely employed architectures: GAT \cite{model:gat}, GCN \cite{model:gcn}, GIN \cite{model:gin}, and GraphSAGE \cite{model:sage}.

 \textbf{Graph Convolutional Network (GCN).} GCN \cite{model:gcn} updates each node's features by aggregating features from its neighbors and itself.
 The layer-wise propagation rule for a GCN can be written as: